-In the world of online marketing, customers cling to those with authority — end of story.
+In the world of online marketing, customers cling to those with authority — end of the story.

-You can’t expect users to invest their hard-earned cash to a company they’re unfamiliar with.
+You can’t expect users to invest their hard-earned cash in a company they’re unfamiliar with.

 The bad news is, authority is something a business can’t build overnight.
 It takes weeks or even months of relentless marketing before you draw substantial attention and win over customers.

-The good news, however, is you can “borrow” the authority of other brands to accelerate the authority-building process.
+However, the good news is that you can “borrow” the authority of other brands to accelerate the authority-building process.

 This is where influencer marketing steps in.

 Influencer marketing is a strategy that involves leveraging the reach, authority, and content style of someone else.
 This can be a popular blogger, thought leader, social media personality, or pretty much anyone with an established online presence in a particular niche.